yzbjack/voc/docs/tutorial/tutorial-0.rst

     > java -classpath ../voc/dist/python-java-support.jar;. python.example
     Hello World!

+remember you must have python dir,and you can't forget write it,or you will get an error about can't find main class. i.e:
+    java -classpath ../voc/dist/python-java-support.jar;. example       (X) it's not right.Be careful!Boys.

 Congratulations!
 You've just run your first Python program under Java using VOC!
 Now you're ready to get a little more adventurous.